 ActiveTO is about making sure people have space to get around while respecting physical distancing.
 ActiveTO Initiatives include quiet streets, closing major roads for active transportation, and expanding the cycling network.

 The City is also supporting local businesses that want to expand their patio space through the CaféTO program.
 The program will make it easier for many restaurants and bars to open patios, expand them, and access additional space for physical distancing, in accordance with public health guidelines, safety priorities, and accessibility requirements.
-This program will compliment Destination Danforth and new patio spaces will be open until November 16, 2020.

 We have had to act fast in order to deal with the severe challenges of COVID-19.
 Originally it was thought this pandemic would be over in a few weeks, but now it looks like we are in it for the long haul – including an expected second wave.
 Finding new ways to safely move residents to the Danforth and across the city are important elements of a successful recovery.